tintinweb/vscode-LLL/README.md

 ## Requirements

 * It is assumed that LLLC is installed and generally available on the system.
-In case LLLC is not available in path or called in a virtualenv configure the LLLC command in `Settings` → `LLL` → `Command`.
+In case LLLC is not available in path configure the LLLC command in `Settings` → `LLL` → `Command`.
 Please follow [this simple guide](https://media.consensys.net/installing-ethereum-compilers-61d701e78f6) on how to build and install the LLL compiler.

 ## Extension Settings